-The University retains discretion to interpret and apply this policy in a manner that is not unreasonable, even if the University's interpretation or application differs from the interpretation of the parties.
+The University retains discretion to interpret and apply this policy in a manner that is not clearly unreasonable, even if the University's interpretation or application differs from the interpretation of the parties.

-Despite the University's reasonable efforts to anticipate all eventualities in drafting this policy, it is possible unanticipated or extraordinary circumstances may not be specifically or reasonably addressed by the express policy language, in which case the University retains discretion to respond to the unanticipated or extraordinary circumstance in a way that is not unreasonable.
+Despite the University's reasonable efforts to anticipate all eventualities in drafting this policy, it is possible unanticipated or extraordinary circumstances may not be specifically or reasonably addressed by the express policy language, in which case the University retains discretion to respond to the unanticipated or extraordinary circumstance in a way that is not clearly unreasonable.

-The provisions of this policy and the Hearing Procedures referenced herein are not contractual, whether or as part of any other express or implied contract.
+The provisions of this policy and the Hearing Procedures referenced herein are not contractual in nature, whether in their own right, or as part of any other express or implied contract.
 Accordingly, the University retains discretion to revise this policy and the Hearing Procedures at any time, and for any reason.
-The University may apply policy revisions to an active case if doing so is not unreasonable.
+The University may apply policy revisions to an active case provided that doing so is not clearly unreasonable.